HL7/davinci-crd/input/pagecontent/usecases.md

 Dr. Good launches an app within his Electronic Medical Record (EMR) and indicates that he wants to see coverage requirements for Mrs. Jones' plan for a 'head CT'.
 The app sends a query to a CRD Service used by Mrs. Jones' payer asking for any requirements corresponding to her coverage.
 The CRD service returns information within a few seconds identifying a prior authorization form that must be completed and submitted as well as the additional clinical documentation required (Progress Note, prior studies, etc.).
 It also provides a link to the required form.
 Dr. Good completes the necessary paperwork to initiate a prior authorization and sends the relevant supporting information to the imaging center as part of the referral.

-(optional) – The app also provides Dr. Good a list of nearby imaging centers that are on Mrs. Jones' plan.
+Note: An app may also provide Dr. Good additional useful information such as a list of nearby imaging centers that are on Mrs. Jones' plan.

 #### Scenario 2
 Mrs. Smith is a 75-year-old female on a Medicare Fee-For-Service plan with long standing chronic obstructive pulmonary disease (COPD) who has had slowly and progressively worsening shortness of breath with activity.
 In the office, her room air saturation after a 5-minute walk is found to be 84%.
 She has additional evaluation that reveals no new findings.
 Dr. Good wants to initiate home oxygen therapy for Mrs. Smith.